moderndatacompany/dataos.info/docs/resources/stacks/flare/job_types.md

 DataOS conducts fingerprinting and stores the classification information for your dataset in Metis DB, which can be accessed through the Metis UI.
 To learn more, refer to [Fingerprinting Information on Metis UI](/interfaces/metis/explore_metis_ui/#how-to-get-fingerprinting-information).

 ### **Data Quality Job**

-Data Quality is a subjective concept, varying among different consumers.
-In DataOS, assertions are defined as business-specific validation rules to evaluate the quality of specific datasets for their intended purpose.
+DataOS allows users to define their data quality expectations and discover data shortcomings for the success of data-driven operations.
+It uses the Flare stack that provides a set of tools and functions for data quality analysis and validation.
+Flare provides assertions, which are business-specific validation rules, to test and evaluate the quality of specific datasets if they are appropriate for the intended purpose.

 Data Quality Jobs measure and ensure data quality based on these assertions.
-For more information on defining assertions and their properties, refer to [here](./configurations/assertions.md).
-To explore a case scenario related to Data Quality Jobs, click [here](./case_scenario/data_quality_jobs.md).
+For more information on defining assertions and their properties, refer to [Performing Business Validation Checks with Assertions](defining_assertions.md)

 ### **Incremental Job**